apache/tvm/src/runtime/hexagon/launcher/README.md

 ### Compilation of the Android part

-1. Build TVM runtime for Android.
+1. Build TVM runtime for Android, using clang for AArch64 from the Android NDK.
 Unlike in the Hexagon case, this should be the dynamic library (which is the default), i.e. `libtvm_runtime.so`.

 2. Create a subdirectory for the build files (different from the one used for Hexagon files), and run `cmake` with the following variables set: